Skip to main content

 • Demonstrates the ability to build commitment within and across functions and to maintain a broad set of solid relationships in the university and beyond while achieving common goals.

-• Embraces shared governance, fulfilling the shared responsibility of administrators, faculty, staff, and students to create an environment that is supportive of the university’s mission.
+• Embraces shared governance, fulfilling the shared responsibility of administrators, faculty, staff, and students to create an environment that supports the university’s mission.

 • Values continuous learning and fosters a climate for the learning and development of self and others.